 Comfortmaker Delayed Ignition

-Furnace makes loud banging or booming noise at startup when burners ignite.
+The furnace makes a loud banging or booming noise at startup when the burners ignite.

 Advertisements